jianlgler/Statistics/hw_05/README.md

 #  Differences between Descriptive Statistics and Inferential Statistics, the role of probability and probability distributions

 With Inferential Statistics the dataset we use to retrieve information is just a limmited subset of the whole population: we try to draw conclusion about an unknown theorical population from a sample.
-Actually this kind of statistics infers properties of a population.
+Actually this kind of statistics infers properties of a population, which is said to be unknown.

 On the other hand, in descriptive statistics what what we retrieve from a dataset is an empirical distribution, that's because the sample is actually representative of the whole population.
-In inferential statistics what we have is just a sample from a population we dont know